fredhutchio/git_github_intro/README.md

-class# Introduction to Git and GitHub
+# Introduction to Git and GitHub

 ## Description